 CLAT Cut off 2025 for ST: Expected Cutoff Marks for ST Category

 CLAT 2025 was conducted on December 1, 2024.
 Through the Common Law Admission Test, candidates will be admitted into 5-year LLB programmes of participating NLUs and affiliated colleges.
-The CLAT 2025 ST cut-off will be released for five rounds of CLAT 2025 counselling conducted in a centralised online mode.
+The CLAT 2025 ST cut-off will be released for three rounds of CLAT 2025 counselling conducted in a centralised online mode.
+The Consortium is conducting the counselling as per the revised counselling schedule due to the court cases and publication of the CLAT UG 2025 revised result on May 17, 2025.

 CLAT 2025 Rank Predictor Tool By Careers360